ttyagi08/Non-Playstore-App-Risk-Evaluator-/README.md

 * Upload your .apk files and this tool will tell if the app is risky or safe to use, based on the permissions and libraries.

-* It gives 3 Risk levels - Low, Medium, High.
+* It gives 3 Risk levels - _Low, Medium, High_.
 Based on the total score of a library.

 * User can decide to use the app after the risk score.
 ## USE CASE